 First, make sure your brows are clean and makeup-free.
 Then brush through them with a spoolie as you normally would.
 You can apply a thin layer of Vaseline around your eyebrows to prevent accidental staining of the skin, but I've never had any problems, so I skip that step.

 Once your brows are clean and prepped, it's time to mix the color.
-I imagine there are kits that do this differently, but with the one I use, Godefroy's Instant Eyebrow Tint Permanent Color Kit in Light Brown ($17), you empty one capsule of color (it's in powder form) into the delightfully tiny mixing bowl and add an equal amount of developer cream.
+I imagine there are kits that do this differently, but with the one I use, Godefroy's Instant Eyebrow Tint Permanent Color Kit in Light Brown ($14), you empty one capsule of color (it's in powder form) into the delightfully tiny mixing bowl and add an equal amount of developer cream.
 (When eye-balling the amount of developer you need to add, it helps to push all the powder color to one side of the bowl.)
 Using the little wooden stick provided, mix it into a creamy paste.

 Some instructions may call for you to apply the color with a spoolie, but I like to use the little wooden stick because it gives me more control.
 Start at the front of your brow (the hair is denser there) and simply dab on the dye all the way through to the end of your brow.
 I concentrate on the center of my eyebrow first and then get all of the little (white blonde, in my case) baby hairs along the edges.